EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-2_simulating_measure_points.md

 To get started without any programing (device-end development) to verify features that require data ingestion as the prerequisite, or to troubleshoot issues, you can use the device simulator that EnOS provides.
 The device simulator also helps with the below.

 - Getting started with EnOS: You can use this function to simulate a device to transmit data to understand how to use the capabilities of EnOS.
 - Testing and debugging: During application development, you might sometimes need to simulate a device to send a specific value to verify a device function.
-Real devices rarely sends that specific value.
+Real devices rarely send that specific value.
 In this case you can use the device simulator to facilitate application development.

 In this tutorial, we will simulate a smart battery that sends data to EnOS.
-We will insert some abnormal data into the data sample so that we can leverage the data to trigger alerts, and configure a storage policy to store the data sample in the TSDB and view the data in line chart in **Time Series Data Management > Data Insights**.
+We will insert some abnormal data into the data sample so that we can leverage the data to trigger alerts, and view the data in line chart in **Time Series Data Management > Data Insights**.

 ## Before You Start

-- You have registered the device to simulate.
+- Ensure that you have registered the device to simulate and configured the TSDB storage policy for it.
-- You have access to device management.
+- Ensure that you have access to device management.
 If not, contact your OU administrator to grant you the following permissions:
     - Model
     - Device Management
     - Alert